 Or, it may be a smooth chord that rings out.
 It may be a repeating phrase that gradually fades away.
 The choice will again depend on the context, then genre and the feeling in the song.

 The hook (rhythm and melody) is the motif that becomes that repetitive phrase that the listener can catch on to, that ‘hooks’ them onto the song.
-So, one needs to consider the hook (or hooks), and where they will come.
+So, one needs to consider the hook (or hooks), and where they will come from.

 Putting the sections together in a song is partly about running the ‘story’ of the song in a logical order.

-One of the most popular song structures is the Verse/Chorus or Verse/Chorus/Bridge structures.
+One of the most popular song structures is the Verse/Chorus or Verse/Chorus/Bridge structure.

 Two alternatives within this form are: